pmndrs/zustand/docs/hooks/use-shallow.md

 }
 ```

-Next, we will create a `UpdateBabyBearMeal` component that periodically updates babe bear's meal
+Next, we will create a `UpdateBabyBearMeal` component that periodically updates baby bear's meal
 choice.

 ```tsx